Edisonpark, formerly known as Kwadrant B&F, is located between the Australiëweg , the Oostweg, the Van der Hagenstraat and the Zegwaartseweg.

 What is the schedule for the construction of the houses?

-The site will be made ready for construction in 2025, after which actual construction will start in 2026.
+The site will be prepared for construction in 2026, after which the actual construction will start in 2027.

 When does the first phase start and how are the 4 phases divided?